Groups

 Location: CPG Conference Room

-This is a drop-in space for Clark’s BIPOC students to be in community around others who may share similar experiences.
+This is a drop-in space that honors and centers the experience of Clark’s BIPOC students.
+All students are welcome to be in community around others who may share similar experiences.
 Students have a space to discuss challenges and share resources and skills.

-Let‘s check in: A space for International students
+Let‘s check in: A supportive space focused on International students

 Bi-weekly, Wednesdays at 2pm starting February 26th, 2025 (Meeting dates: